cmendible/cmendible.github.io/_posts/2016-10-24-use-net-core-create-azure-blob-storage-sas-keys.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/10/SAS.jpg
+description: Use .NET Core to Create Azure Blob Storage SAS Keys
 categories:
   - Azure
   - dotNetCore
-tags:
+tags: Blob BlobStorage SAS SharedAccessSignature
-  - Blob
-  - Blob Storage
-  - SAS
-  - Shared Access Signature
 ---
 If you intend to use the <a href="https://www.nuget.org/packages/WindowsAzure.Storage/" target="_blank">WindowsAzure.Storage</a> library with .Net Core you'll hit a"compatibility wall" trying to make it work.